 This is not an uncommon story.
-It can be education or the lure of big cities that pulls young adults away from the farms and into the urban centers, in an effort to earn higher wages to help their families.
+It can be education or the lure of big cities that pulls young adults away from the farms and into the urban centers, in an effort to earn higher wages to help their loved ones.

 With this in mind, the man now known as “The Jaguar” enrolled in Bicol College to become a Criminology undergraduate.
 This would, he assumed, lead him on the road to becoming a police officer.
 This was when his path in the martial arts saw him branch off from the beaten track, with rapidly changing goals and aspirations.

-He showed lots of promise, accumulating 32 wins and two losses as an amateur, but the paid ranks were not meant to be.
-With no promoters in the region to take young fighters on a route towards money and success, he needed a different angle.
+He showed lots of promise, accumulating 32 wins and two losses as an amateur boxer, but the paid ranks were not meant to be.
+With no promoters in the region to take young prospects on a route towards money and success, he needed a different angle.

-While MMA can be found all over the Philippines, the fighting capital of Manila is where the sport has really taken hold, with world-class coaches in various disciplines coming from different areas of the globe.
+While martial arts can be found all over the Philippines, the fighting capital of Manila is where the sport has really taken hold, with world-class coaches in various disciplines coming from different areas of the globe.

-Where boxing could not reach, MMA could.
+Where boxing could not reach, martial arts could.
 Regional promotions were popping up and providing fighters the chance to get paid.
-Then, there was ONE Championship, standing tall in the Asian MMA scene and giving aspiring fighters something to aim for.
+Then, there was ONE Championship, standing tall in the Asian martial arts scene and giving aspiring world champions something to aim for.

 “I want to compete because this is my passion,” Miado says.
-“That is why I chose mixed martial arts instead of going to be a policeman.
+“That is why I chose the cage instead of going to be a policeman.
 My parents support me.
-They want me to fight because they know I enjoy it.”
+They want me to compete because they know I enjoy it.”

-From the farm, to college, to fight night at the Mall Of Asia Arena, Miado’s goals have changed rapidly.
-His ascent to prominence in the Filipino MMA scene shows that he has the aptitude for the sport he loves.
+From the farm, to college, to fight night at the Thuwunna Indoor Stadium, Miado’s goals have changed rapidly.
+His ascent to prominence in the Filipino scene shows that he has the aptitude for the sport he loves.
 He wants to transfer that into success, and believes he can accomplish that in ONE Championship.

 “Pacquiao is a superstar in boxing.
 Everybody knows him,” he states.
-“My plan is to do my best to have a name like his in MMA.”
+“My plan is to do my best to have a name like his in ONE Championship.”